havelessbemore/dastal/docs/classes/arraylist.md

 ▸ **set**(`index`: *number*, `element`: T): *undefined* \| T

-Update the element at the specified index
+Update the element at the specified index.

+A negative index can be used to indicate an offset from the end of the list.
+For example, -2 refers to the second to last element of the list.

 #### Parameters: